StepwiseBuilderGenerator by Georgiy Petrov

 automatically generated as chainable methods.

 logic in extension methods.
-For instance, suppose your generated interface is IMyClassBuild
+For instance, suppose your generated interface is IMyClassBuild; you can do:

 public static class MyClassBuilderExtensions